BSC-ES/providentia/docs/source/Colocation.md

 # Colocation

-There are two types of colocations that can be used in Providentia: **temporal colocation** and **spatial colocation**.
+When performing evaluations of model data with observations, it is of high importance to ensure you are comparing apples with apples, rather than apples with oranges.

+One way that evaluations can often be biased is due to gapped observations being compared with non-gapped model data.
+This can be resolved by ensuring both observational and model data is equally temporally gapped, called **temporal colocation**.

+When loading multiple species, the number of available stations per species will most likely be different, therefore unless this is controlled for, this will lead to biases when comparing statistics across species.
+This can be resolved by ensuring only stations which are available for all species are retained, called **spatial colocation**.

+The following sections explain how both these colcoation types can be applied in Providentia.

 ## Temporal colocation

-Temporal colocation is used to temporally pair observations and model data, with any missing measurements in either the observational or model array imposing missing measurements
+Temporal colocation is used to temporally pair observations and model data, with any missing measurements in either the observational or model array, imposing missing measurements on the respective other.

-When the colocation is active, the user has access to more plot types (scatter, taylor, fairmode-target, and fairmode-statsummary), and model bias statistics can be used (e.g. r).
+When temporal colocation is active, you will have access to more plot types (scatter, taylor, fairmode-target, and fairmode-statsummary), and model bias statistics can also be used (e.g. r), see [here](Statistics#available-statistical-metrics) for more information about available statistics.

 Temporal colocation can be set in the configuration file by setting a boolean as follows, be default it is **True**: